Measure would prohibit nonbinary designation on Oklahoma birth certificates

 Gov. Kevin Stitt then issued an executive order that sought to bar the Oklahoma State Department of Health from issuing birth certificates with nonbinary gender markers.

-Bergstrom’s measure would require the certificate to identify the person is either female or male.
+Bergstrom’s measure would require that each birth certificate identify the person as either female or male.

-Later in the meeting, Bergstrom said his response may have been a little excessive, adding that he was trying to point out the ludicrousness of allowing someone to identify as anything they want to on a birth certificate when people are born male or female.
+Later in the meeting, Bergstrom said his response may have been a little excessive, and he added that he was trying to point out the ludicrousness of allowing someone to identify as anything they want to on a birth certificate when he said people are born male or female.

 Young said the measure seems to say that state government is trying to tell people what they can and cannot say about their personal situation.

-Sen. Carri Hicks, D-Oklahoma City, said the measure will be in violation of the federal settlement agreement.
+Sen. Carri Hicks, D-Oklahoma City, said the measure would be in violation of the federal settlement agreement.

 “It is political grandstanding,” Hicks said.

-Hicks objected to hearing the measure saying it violated Senate rules because it didn’t have a House author.
+Hicks objected to hearing the measure, saying it violates Senate rules because it doesn’t have a House author.

 Sen. Paul Rosino, R-Oklahoma City, chairs the committee.
-He said the rule also says it up to the discretion of the committee chairman and he was going to hear the bill.
+He said the rule also says it is up to the discretion of the committee chairman and that the committee was going to hear the bill.